Saurabh23/mSRGAN-A-GAN-for-single-image-super-resolution-on-high-content-screening-microscopy-images./README.md

 $ python mSRGAN/vgg19/train.py
 ```

 The trained miniVGG19 model will be stored in "vgg19/backup".
-You download my pre-trained [minivgg19 model]
+You can download my pre-trained [minivgg19 model]

 ## II.
 Train the mSRGAN model.